 The UN Common Understanding on the Human Rights Based Approach to Development Cooperation identifies participation and inclusion as key human rights principles that should guide the programming process and development cooperation2.
-Broad participation is required to promote the views of all stakeholders and ensure country ownership of programs delivered under the Common Country Assessment and the United Nations Development Assistance Framework.3 It is also essential to the strategies for the achievement of the Millennium Development Goals.
+Broad participation is required to promote the views of all stakeholders and ensure country ownership of programmes delivered under the Common Country Assessment and the United Nations Development Assistance Framework.3 It is also essential to the strategies for the achievement of the Millennium Development Goals.

-The UN General Assembly's Programme of Action for the Second International Decade of the World's Indigenous People (UNGA Res 60/142) adopted in 2005 specifies that one of the five objectives of the Second Decade is "promoting full and effective participation of indigenous peoples in decisions which directly or indirectly affect their lifestyles, traditional lands and territories, their cultural integrity as indigenous peoples with collective rights or any other aspect of their lives, considering the principle of free, prior and informed consent".
+The UN General Assembly's Programme of Action for the Second International Decade of the World's Indigenous People (UN General Assembly Resolution 60/142) adopted in 2005 specifies that one of the five objectives of the Second Decade is "promoting full and effective participation of Indigenous Peoples in decisions which directly or indirectly affect their lifestyles, traditional lands and territories, their cultural integrity as Indigenous Peoples with collective rights or any other aspect of their lives, considering the principle of free, prior and informed consent".

-Likewise, in its General Recommendation XXIII on the Rights of Indigenous Peoples, the UN Committee on the Elimination of Racial Discrimination (ICERD)calls upon States Parties to "ensure that members of indigenous peoples have equal rights in respect of effective participation in public life and that no decisions directly relating to their rights and interests are taken without their informed consent".
+Likewise, in its General Recommendation XXIII on the Rights of Indigenous Peoples, the UN Committee on the Elimination of Racial Discrimination4 calls upon States parties to "ensure that members of Indigenous Peoples have equal rights in respect of effective participation in public life and